nolanlawson/pinafore/CONTRIBUTING.md

 Highly modular, highly functional, lots of single-function files.
 Tends to help with tree-shaking and code-splitting, as well as avoiding circular dependencies.

-### Preact is loaded dynamically
+### emoji-picker-element is loaded as a third-party bundle

-This is a Svelte project, but `emoji-mart` is used for the emoji picker, and it's written in React.
-So we lazy-load the React-compatible Preact library when we load `emoji-mart`.
+`emoji-picker-element` uses Svelte 3, whereas we use Svelte 2.
+So it's just imported as a bundled custom element, not as a Svelte component.

 ### Some third-party code is bundled